magland/ragdbfor_pynwb/summaries/pynwb/docs/gallery/domain/ogen.py.summary.md

 nwbfile.add_stimulus(ogen_series)
 ```

-If data are sampled at irregular intervals, use the `timestamps` argument instead of `rate`.
+Note: By default, the starting time of the time series is the session start time specified in the NWBFile.
+For samples at irregular intervals, use the `timestamps` parameter instead of `rate`.